Anorexia: symptoms and treatment

 Anorexia in children

-Changes concern not only the appearance and physical condition of the child, but also in the psyche.
-Children begin to treat their bodies negatively, against the background of this, a persistent depressive state develops, self-esteem falls.
-Teenagers try to be alone with themselves, do not communicate with their peers.
+Changes concern not only the appearance and physical condition of the child, but also the psyche.
+Children begin to have a negative attitude towards their body, against the background of which a persistent depressive state develops and self-esteem drops.
+Teenagers try to be alone with themselves and do not communicate with peers.
 With the further development of the disease, the child develops a persistent negative attitude towards food in general, he is concerned about his own figure and constant weight loss.

 How do you get anorexia?